-Your appliance is equipped with radiant surface elements with differents wattage ratings.
+Your appliance is equipped with radiant surface elements with different wattage ratings.
 The ability to heat food quicker and in larger volumes increases as the element wattage increases.

 The example shown (figure 1) describes a model with all kind of elements you could possibly have, but the element configuration, the appearance and graphics of your cooktop may be different.
-Figure 2 have a smaller 6 inch radiant element located at the right rear position; a dual 6 or 9 inch radiant element located at the right front position; a Warmer Zone radiant element at the center rear position; and two 8 inch radiant elements located at both the left front and rear positions.
-Located between left front and rear elements is a Bridge radiant element.